 The Royal Academy is probably best known for its annual Summer Exhibition, where they display pieces by famous names alongside works by talented members of the public, and then offer the whole lot for sale.

-Read Craig’s review of the RA to see what he thought of it.
+Read Craig’s review of the RA to see what he thought.

-The real highlight of a visit to the Guildhall Art Gallery isn’t the art but what you’ll find hidden in the basement, because this gallery was built on top of London’s Roman amphitheatre.
+The highlight of a visit to the Guildhall Art Gallery isn’t the art but what you’ll find hidden in the basement: the remains of London’s Roman amphitheatre.